 Simply put, the demand for cash with a transaction motive is for paying current expenses.

 According to John Maynard Keynes, this is the second motive for the demand for money.
 Individuals demand money with a precautionary motive in order to protect themselves from an uncertain future.
-Because the future is uncertain and there could be sudden natural or man-made disasters.
-In such a situation in order to protect themselves, individuals demand money with precautionary intentions.
-And money held under precautionary motive is known as ‘Idle Balance’.
-These uncertain situations demand cash outflow and so individuals demand money for the same.
+Because the future is uncertain, and there could be sudden natural or man-made disasters.
+In such a situation, in order to protect themselves, individuals demand money with precautionary intentions.
+And money held under precautionary motive is known as ‘Idle Balance.’
+These uncertain situations demand cash outflow, so individuals demand money for the same.
 According to John Maynard Keynes, precautionary demand is inelastic to the interest rate and elastic with regard to income levels, like the transaction motive.
-As a result, the precautionary motive is a function of income levels and expression of the same is as follows: –
+As a result, the precautionary motive is a function of income levels, and the expression of the same is as follows: –

 P = f (Y)